whyvez/sgillies.net-blog/2013/12/17/teaching-python-gis-users-to-be-more-rational.rst

 Any closing of external resources is a side effect, and side effects in software are almost always less than deterministic in nature.
 Teaching users to rely on side effects is, in effect, teaching them to program irrationally.
-Here's a user (not a GIS user, either) that's been particularly harmed, IMO: http://stackoverflow.com/a/12626643/159235.
+Here's a user (not a GIS user, either) who has been particularly harmed, IMO: http://stackoverflow.com/a/12626643/159235.

 The reason that ``del`` works at all when it does is that the object to which